 Note: Up to 32 digits can be stored in each dial position via touch tone programming, up to 90 characters via PC programming.
-Touch tone \\ and \\ count as single digits.
+Touch tone and count as single digits.

-1. Speed Dial Numbers (#00 - #04)
+1. Speed Dial Numbers (#00 - #09)

-A. Speed Dial Numbers (memory locations #00 - #04)
+A. Emergency Speed Dial Numbers (memory locations #00 - #04)

-The speed dial number programmed in location #00 is the number that is dialed when the "CALL" button is first pressed.
+The emergency speed dial number programmed in location #00 is the number that is dialed when the "HELP" button is first pressed.
 Additional speed dial numbers will be dialed when there is no answer or a busy signal is detected and the next number redial features are activated.
 To program, enter the desired speed dial number followed by the location number (#00 - #04).
 To clear a speed dial location, simply enter the memory location (#00 - #04) alone.
-The E-60-IP phone is factory set with no speed dial number programmed.
+The E-1600-BLTIPEWP phone is factory set with no speed dial number programmed.